DSAR Cost: How Much Does Each Cost?

-Any business that operates in Europe must answer a data subject access request.
+Any business that processes EU resident data must answer a data subject access request.
 It is mandated by the General Data Protection Regulation (GDPR) data protection law, according to Article 15.
 Falling to do so could result in major penalties, fines, or lawsuits.

 The right to access is given to every EU resident under the GDPR.
 It allows data subjects (consumers or any individuals who have provided a data controller with their personal data) the ability to request the data that they have on file with them - along with any requests for deleting or correcting the data.

 A DSAR request can come in the form of a digital copy or physical document mailed to the data subject based on their preference.
 The business responsible for accepting the DSAR response must have the information to the data subject within 30 days, but in some cases, they can be allowed 60 days.